The value of investments and the income they produce can fall as well as rise. You may get back less than you invested.

 A well designed financial plan delivers a clear strategy to use the available tax wrapper allowances to your best advantage and our regular review process keeps you up to date on how these allowances change and adapts your personal plan to best effect.

 For example, had someone used all of their individual ISA allowances since its launch in 1999, this could have added up to over £166,500 of contributions, with any growth on that amount being sheltered from tax.

 Dependent on your attitude to risk, there are other tax-efficient schemes that are more specialised which can bring greater returns, but these have to be balanced against the greater risk.
 Whatever you opt for, do recognise that it’s not solely about being tax-efficient, as sensible as that may be… You also need to consider the income and growth potential you would like to achieve from your portfolio.

 Making the right decisions about your savings and investments can seem a daunting prospect and it’s prudent to take expert advice.
-Harris Begley provides a free, no obligation consultation to assess your financial circumstances and to plan for your future.
+Harris Begley provides a free initial, no obligation consultation to assess your financial circumstances and to plan for your future.

-To book your free, no obligation appointment, please contact Harris Begley on Tel 01736 366550 or email firstname.lastname@example.org
+To book your free initial, no obligation appointment, please contact Harris Begley on Tel 01736 366550 or email firstname.lastname@example.org